 Charlotte’s Pass to Mt Kosciuszko walk

 Another option to reach Mt Kosciuszko is to hike (or mountain bike) the Summit Trail from Charlotte Pass (more info).
 That’s the one we took for our way back.
 The track is large and easy (it was a road 40 years ago!) with great views for about 18km return.
-The length is the only difficulty.
+The length is the only difficulty of the trail when you hike Mount Kosciuszko in summer.

 The option we chose for our Charlotte’s Pass to Mt Kosciuszko walk was more challenging.

 From Charlotte Pass, we walked for a total of 6 hours to do a 22km loop via the Main Range Track to go up (more info) and the Summit Trail to go down.
 Main Range Walking Track was wild and the alpine views and conditions made us feel like we were conquering the mountain.
 An easier hike would not have been as rewarding.

-On this Charlotte’s Pass to Mt Kosciuszko walk, we had to cross barefoot a couple of almost frozen rivers.
+During the Charlotte’s Pass to Mt Kosciuszko walk, we had to cross barefoot a couple of almost frozen rivers – even in summer.
 The pain isn’t as extreme as it sounds as the cold makes it go away quickly when you lose all sensitivity!
 We walked in clouds for hours with no view and strong wind gusts that pushed us off the path.
-We stepped on ice and snow (just for a minute, but still!).
+We stepped on ice and snow (just for a minute, but still – you don’t expect snow in Australia in summer!).

 The Charlotte’s Pass to Mt Kosciuszko walk felt like an adventure.
 And we shared the track with only a few other people, a good surprise in the middle of summer.
 During this peak season, more than 100,000 visitors reach Mt Kosciuszko summit.

 2. Get the right gear to hike Mt Kosciuszko